 Because of these crucial elements to making a cocktail it is important that we use the right ice.

-We use the rolls Royce of ice machines from Hoshizaki, which create clear cubes of wet ice.
+We use the Rolls Royce of ice machines from Hoshizaki, which create 32mm clear cubes of wet ice.
 Unlike freeze dried ice, Hoshizaki ice gives moisture rather than absorbs.
 Freeze dried ice is frozen and needs to temper before use (come up in temperature) and varies heavily in the surface area and density, which is important as the larger the surface area the slower transfer of energy and therefor more controlled dilution.
-Hoshizaki ice is consistent in its size, temperature and density- that’s why it is the Rolls Royce of ice machines.
+Hoshizaki ice is consistent in its size, temperature and density- that’s why it is the king of ice machines.

 When serving a simple spirit and mixer the quality of ice has a directly effect on the final quality of the drink.
 For example, poorly made ice will dilute quicker, take more to give the volume displacement to fill the glass and give the correct ratio of spirit to mixer.

 We have opted for a hydrocarbon model which uses naturally occurring hydrocarbons as refrigerants that have very low environmental impact and high energy potential.
 Alongside this we use activated carbon (charcoal) filters for their chlorine reduction properties and neutral tasting finish.